wp-plugins/wp-declutter/readme.txt

 * Remove comment classes that you do not need (e.g., `odd`, `even`, `alt`, `byuser`, `bypostauthor`, `depth-N`)
 * Remove menu item classes that you do not need (e.g., `menu-item`, `current-menu-item`, `current_page_ancestor`)

-If you come across any bugs or have suggestions, please contact me at [rayofsolaris.net](http://rayofsolaris.net).
+If you come across any bugs or have suggestions, please [contact me](http://rayofsolaris.net) or use the support forums.
+I can't fix it if I don't know it's broken!

-**This plugin requires PHP version 5.
-Please do not try installing it in a PHP 4 environment.**

 == Changelog ==

+= 1.6.1 =
+* Remove options for start/parent/index rel links - these were dropped from WordPress.
+* Minor usability improvements.

 = 1.6 =
 * Added the option to remove ID attributes from Menu items